Cambridge Net Zero Action Plan

 Action Area 1: Energy Efficiency (Existing Buildings)

 Our goal is for the full decarbonization of the building stock in Cambridge.
 Achieving this requires the installation of energy efficient equipment and ensuring that buildings across the city are well insulated and weatherized.
-Three actions within the Energy Efficiency Action Area are working toward increasing the efficiency of our buildings through a variety of mandatory and voluntary programs and policies.
-Some of these actions were assigned SMART goals which were adopted as part of the NZAP 5-year update.
-This section covers activity that happened in FY23 which ran from July 1, 2022 through June 30, 2023.
+Three actions within the Energy Efficiency Action Area work toward increasing the efficiency of our buildings through a variety of mandatory and voluntary programs and policies.
+These actions were assigned SMART goals which were adopted as part of the NZAP 5-year update.

 Timeline